Chart Color Schemes

 Davoren Park is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Davoren Park, as evaluated at the latest Census, comprised 84.2% houses and 15.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 83.7% houses and 16.2% other dwellings.
+Dwelling structure in Davoren Park, as evaluated at the latest Census (2016), comprised 84.2% houses and 15.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 83.7% houses and 16.2% other dwellings.
 Home ownership in Davoren Park was at 15.1%, with the remainder of dwellings either mortgaged (39.5%) or rented (45.4%).
-The median monthly mortgage repayment in Davoren Park was $1,158, below Adelaide metro's average of $1,300.
+The median monthly mortgage repayment in the area was $1,158, below Adelaide metro's average of $1,300.
 Median weekly rent in Davoren Park was recorded at $270, compared to Adelaide metro's $265.
-Nationally, Davoren Park's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Davoren Park's mortgage repayments are lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing